Pulover/Class_LV_Rows/README.md

 You can also use the same handle for the Edit functions.
 You can create more handles or pass the ListView's Hwnd to operate on different lists with the same handle.

-In order to keep row's icons you need to initialize the class passing the ListView's Hwnd.
-For example:
-Gui, Add, ListView, hwndhLV, Columns
-MyListHandle := New LV_Rows(hLV)

 - - -

 ## Management Functions